 First-Year Seminar

-For new students whose DegreeWorks says FRST 1002 Critical Thinking and Reading is needed, please see the link below for the Fall 2024 course offerings and descriptions.
+For new students whose DegreeWorks says FRST 1002 Critical Thinking and Reading is needed, please click on the link below for the Spring 2025 course offerings and descriptions.

 FRST 1002 Critical Thinking and Reading Courses and Descriptions

-For students whose DegreeWorks says FRST 1002 Critical Thinking and Reading is NOT needed, please see the link below for the Fall 2024 course offerings and descriptions.
+For students whose DegreeWorks says FRST 1002 Critical Thinking and Reading is NOT needed, please refer to the course catalogue for course offerings and descriptions.

 First-Year Seminar Logo